Tribute to Professor Raymond Gosling

 He started his work on DNA as a research student at King’s in the summer of 1950, after completing his Physics degree at University College London and a two-year stint as a hospital physicist at the King's Fund and Middlesex Hospital.

 Collaborating with Maurice Wilkins, Professor Gosling obtained the first clear image of DNA with an X-ray diffraction camera, before taking ‘Photo 51’ at King’s in 1952 with Rosalind Franklin.
-Arguably one of the world’s most important photographs, the image demonstrated the helical structure of DNA and, with their own deductions, enabled James Watson and Francis Crick of the University of Cambridge to build the first double-helix model of the DNA molecule which is now recognised as a global icon of science.
+Arguably one of the world’s most important photographs, the image demonstrated the helical structure of DNA and, with their own deductions, enabled James Watson and Francis Crick of the University of Cambridge to build the first double-helix model of the DNA molecule which achieved renown as a global icon of science.

 Ray Gosling, as he was then known, left King’s soon after he completed his thesis in 1954 to become a Physics lecturer at Queen’s College, which was formerly part of the University of St Andrews, and at the University of the West Indies.
 He later returned to the UK in 1967 to take up the position of Lecturer and Reader at Guy's Hospital Medical School, and then Professor and Emeritus Professor in Physics Applied to Medicine from 1984.